albin-johansson/centurion/docs/pages/api/config/hint.rst

 .. note::

   Enum hints have public member enums that provides the acceptable values.
-For example, ``render_driver::open_gl`` is a possible value for the ``render_driver`` hint.
+For example, ``render_driver::value::opengl`` is a possible value for the ``render_driver`` hint.

 ============================================== =======================================================